jessedesimone/afni_pairwise_conn/instructions.md

 - In the data directory, create a subdirectory for each subject
 - For each subject add errts.*.anaticor+tlrc (epi error time series) and standard space anatomical image to the respective subdirectory
 - The anatomical file will be used for QC purposes
+- Store MNI template used in the afni_proc.py registration/warping procedure in nifti directory
 - Create subject list using the following command: <br/>
 ```bash
 touch data/id_subj